Born: Paris, France, 1961

 In September, 2015, he merged his Asian Vision Series and his paintings on the Silk Road into The Alchemy of Images Series.

-On July 19th, 2016, the inaugural presentation of his series, The Alchemy of Images, at the Confucius Institute for Business @ SUNY Global Center in New York, NY inaugurated their 2016-2017 Chinese Art Series.
+On July 19th, 2016, he gave the inaugural presentation of his series, The Alchemy of Images, at the Confucius Institute for Business, State University of New York Global Center, New York, NY inaugurating their 2016-2017 Chinese Art Series.

-From September 8th, 2016 to June 30th, 2017, his painting, Fourteen, will be included at the Hebrew Union College – Jewish Institute of Religion Museum in New York, New York in their invitational exhibition titled “Paint by Numbers.”
+From September 8th, 2016 to June 30th, 2017, his painting, Fourteen, was included at the Hebrew Union College – Jewish Institute of Religion Museum in New York, New York in their invitational exhibition titled “Paint by Numbers.”
 Fourteen was selected as the invitation cover.

 In July 2017, he donated a painting to Animal Aid USA for their October 14th, 2017 fund raiser.

 On October 17th, 2017, the inaugural exhibition of his series, The Alchemy of Images, will open at Espace Beaurepaire, 28, rue Beaurepaire, Paris, France.